rstudio/rstudio-conf-2022-program/sessions/lightning-talks/webr-r-compiled-for-webassembly.md

 # The title of your talk
 talk_title: "WebR: R compiled for WebAssembly and running in the browser"
 # A short version of the title, suitable for small displays
-talk_title_short:"WebR: R running in the browser"
+talk_title_short: "WebR: R running in the browser"
 # A link to your talk's materials, when ready
 talk_materials_url: ~
 speakers: